SteveCTOS/SteveCTOS/README.md

     - Now you can run Deadlock.sh each morning the server is switched on.

-  22. Setup Proxy Server - if running the serer @ CTJ through Kerio
+  22. Setup Proxy Server - if running the server @ CTJ through Kerio
     - Click on the network connection icon in the bottom right hand corner of the screen.
     - Click on "Proxy Settings"
     - Enter the following: